nightroman/FarNet/trunk/FarNet/Readme.txt

 - Far.exe.config
 - Lib
 - Plugins\FarNet (*)
-- Plugins.NET (for .NET plugins, contains optional examples)
+- Plugins.NET (.NET plugins; you may copy and build optional samples)

 (*) x64 installation:
-- the file FarNetMan.dll should be copied from Plugins.x64\FarNet
+- Plugins\FarNet\FarNetMan.dll should be copied from Plugins.x64\FarNet

 This is the default installation (recommended).
 You can move Lib or\and Plugins.NET, in this case you have to update Far.exe.config accordingly.

 IMPORTANT: Far.exe.config cannot be moved or renamed.
 If this file is missed in
-%FARHOME% or configured incorrectly then Far Manager fails to load FarNet and shows only basic error message.
+%FARHOME% or configured incorrectly then Far Manager fails to load FarNet and shows only basic failure message with no details.

 	= STRUCTURE =